Raise your hand if you’ve ever been personally victimized by the Raft Consensus Algorithm.

 Every cluster of replicas needs to have a Raft leader, or a Queen Bee.
 Of course, this would be Regina George.
 Regina is the leader of the Plastics, a group comprised of Gretchen Wieners (her father invented Toaster Strudel and her hair is full of secrets) and Karen Smith (she’s not the brightest bulb and she has weather forecasting superpowers).
 Gretchen and Karen are the follower replicas.

 This dynamic is similar to Raft in that if there isn’t consensus among replicas, no action can be taken.
 I mean, you wouldn’t buy a skirt without asking your friends if it looks good on you first, right?
 Exactly, that’s why you need consensus, or the majority vote.
-If Regina is shopping and wants to buy a skirt, she can’t do so unless either Gretchen or Karen have signed off on the purchase.
+If Regina is shopping and wants to buy a skirt, she can’t do so unless either Gretchen or Karen has signed off on the purchase.

 Let’s say Regina tells Gretchen and Karen that on Wednesdays they wear pink.
 Gretchen eagerly approves first.
 Now that Regina has Gretchen’s confirmation, the majority of the Plastics (⅔) are in favor of wearing pink on Wednesdays, and consensus has been reached.
 Now it’s official.